 Claiming Your Superannuation Once You Have Left Australia

-Temporary residents can apply to have their supers paid out once they have left Australia permanently.
+Temporary residents, such as 482 or Working Holiday Visa holders, can apply to have their supers paid out once they have left Australia permanently.
 It's really not so hard to do but you will end up paying Australian tax on the bulk sum of your superannuation.

 To start the process you can fill out your DASP (Departing Australia Superannuation Payment) online.
 You DASP form then sits and waits to hear from DIAC that you have sent in your 1194 form cancelling your visa.
-DIAC lets the Australian Tax Office (ATO) know that you have left Australia and are not going to be paying taxes anymore.
+Department of Immigration and Border Control lets the Australian Tax Office (ATO) know that you have left Australia and are not going to be paying taxes anymore.
 The ATO in turn sends the DASP form and your cancelled visa status to your super fund letting the them know it's ok to release your funds.

-If you are moving close to the day your visa expires then you can actually get away with doing nothing as once your visa has expired and if you have completed your DASP form online, the whole process mentioned above with be set in motion.
-Your super will then contact you either by email or phone and send out a check to your current address which hopefully you have changed to a current address back home.
+If you are moving close to the day your visa expires then you can actually get away with doing nothing at all as once your visa has expired and if you have completed your DASP form online, the whole process mentioned above will be set in motion.
+Your super fund account firm will then contact you either by email or phone and send out a check to your current address which hopefully you have changed to a current address back home.